📅 Thursday 23 october 2025 – 🕕 18:00 CEST

 Language: IT with subtitles

-Round Table 05/06/2025 → Business development and financing strategies
+Round Table 05/06/2025 recording → Business development and financing strategies

 Key-Lesson replay (31 May) → Community Leadership & Stakeholder Engagement